Violet Hill Whyte: Career as police officer

-Whyte was appointed to the northwest district at Pennsylvania Avenue and Dolphin Street by Commissioner William Lawson.
+Whyte was appointed to the northwest district at Pennsylvania Avenue and Dolphin Street by Commissioner William P. Lawson.
 She was not given a gun.
 Her duties included patrolling the streets, homicide investigations, narcotics cases, assaults, cases of sexual abuse, and robberies.
 She was known to work undercover.
 Youth who lived in her district said later that she would often intervene when she saw students skipping school.
 Her efforts earned her the nickname "lady law."
 Juvenile Court Judge Charles E. Moylan Jr. described her as "a one-woman police force and a one-woman social worker combined".
 In 1955, she was promoted to sergeant and oversaw policewomen.
 She ended her career in the Western District.
 Before her retirement in 1967 after 30 years of service, she was promoted to lieutenant.

 Over the course of her career, Whyte earned six commendations and numerous awards.
-She also served on the following Boards and Commissions: The Governor's Commission to Study Problems of Illegitimacy; cd Called to Testify on National Television on "Kefauver Congressional Committee on U. S. Narcotic Violations"; Secretary to the Board of Directors of Provident Hospital; Secretary to the Board of Managers of Boys' Village of Maryland; Member of the Speakers Bureau of the National Women's Christian Temperance Union; Governor's Commission - A Study "Juvenile Delinquency and Adult Penal Conditions"; Board Member - Maryland Safety Council; and Organizer and Chairperson - Holiday Institutional Committee.
+She also served on the following Boards and Commissions: The Governor's Commission to Study Problems of Illegitimacy; cd Called to Testify on National Television on "Kefauver Congressional Committee on U. S. Narcotic Violations"; Secretary to the Board of Directors of Provident Hospital; Secretary to the Board of Managers of Boys' Village of Maryland; Member of the Speakers Bureau of the National Women's Christian Temperance Union; Governor's Commission – A Study "Juvenile Delinquency and Adult Penal Conditions"; Board Member – Maryland Safety Council; and Organizer and Chairperson – Holiday Institutional Committee.